cytoscape/cytoscape-admin-scripts/project-stats/downloads/README.md

 ### Step 2 Generate report

+Open a terminal with required [Python](https://python.org) and packages installed as noted in the requirements section and run the following command:

 ```Bash
 ./app_download_stats.py `date +%m_%d_%Y`_app_downloads.json ./app_report -vvv
 ```

 ### Step 3 Review results

-A summary of downloads per version will be output to standard out and two `svg` files will be written to the output directory specified on the command line (`./app_report` if above command was invoked)
+A summary of downloads per version and platform will be output to standard out and two `svg` files will be written to the output directory specified on the command line (`./app_report` if above command was invoked)